This post was originally published Sep 29, 2015 and extensively updated November 25, 2019.

 - Open a new bank account for your LLC.
 Even though you’ll be paying self-employment taxes in most cases, it’s still a good idea to keep your business and personal expenses separate, especially if you have other members who share ownership of the LLC.

-- Apply for any necessary business licenses and permits.
-In most cases, you’ll need to get business licenses in the name of your new company.
-You should check with the state where you incorporate your LLC to confirm what their requirements are.
+- Apply for any necessary Utah business licenses and permits.
+For example, in most cases, you’ll need to get business licenses in the name of your new company.

-If you are currently doing business as a sole proprietor, then switching over to a limited liability company is something that you should consider.
-You might think that there’s little chance of losing your personal assets as the result of a business issue when having a sole proprietorship, but incorporating as an LLC provides assurance that it won’t.
+If you are currently doing business as a sole proprietor, then switching over to a limited liability company is something that you may want to consider.
+You might currently think that there’s little chance of losing your personal assets as the result of a business issue when having a sole proprietorship, but incorporating as an LLC provides assurance that it won’t.
 For most proprietors, the advantages of the limited liability protection far exceed the cost of converting to an LLC.
 With that being said, there are always ways to make the switch back to a sole proprietor business structure if that ultimately works better for you and your business.

-You’ll need to work with your lawyer to make the conversion from a sole proprietorship to an LLC, but your accountant at Cook Martin Poulson, P.C. will be able to help you identify liability threats and provide insight as to whether the conversion is in your best interest.
+You’ll need to work with your lawyer to make the conversion from a sole proprietorship to an LLC and vice versa, but your accountant at Cook Martin Poulson, P.C. will be able to help you identify liability threats and provide insight as to whether the conversion is in your best interest.